Block Image

 With the reactive version of Spring Cloud Stream, those previously set properties don't work!

-One way to handle retries is DLQ could be:
+One way to handle retries and DLQ could be:

 • Have the consumer with only one function (no chaining).